openeuropa/documentation/docs/initiative/how-to-contribute.md

 * Use a clear and descriptive title that describes the problem.
 * Describe the exact steps necessary to reproduce the problem with as many details as possible.
-* Describe the behaviour you observed after following the steps and point out exactly what exactly the problem is with that behaviour.
+* Describe the behaviour you observed after following the steps and point out exactly what the problem is with that behaviour.
 * Explain what the expected behaviour is and why.
 * When applicable include screenshots or any other supporting material.